Applying to Graduate

 Students who intend to graduate in the next academic year must complete an Application for Graduation as directed by their respective academic advising office.
 The university confers degrees three times per year and there is one annual commencement ceremony in May.

 Graduating in May

-Most students who enter the university directly from high school graduate in May after eight semesters of full-time enrollment.
+Most students who enter the university directly from high school graduate in May, after eight semesters of full-time enrollment.
 Full-time enrollment is a minimum of 12 credits.
 Part-time enrollment is not permitted within a student's first eight semesters.
-Because of the requirement that students have full-time status in the semester immediately prior to graduation, students must register for at least 12 credits in the final semester even if all course and credit requirements could be met with fewer than 12 credits.
+Students are required to have full-time status in the semester immediately prior to graduation, and must therefore be enrolled for at least 12 credits in the final semester even if all course and credit requirements could be met with fewer than 12 credits.